Hardhat-Enterprises/breaking-captcha/README.md

 ## How are we doing it?

-We have isolated each step fo teh Decaptcha pipeline and are trialing various methods to build our own pipeline that we aim to have improved performance when breaking text CAPTCHAs.
+We have isolated each step fo the Decaptcha pipeline and are trialling various methods to build our own pipeline that we aim to have improved performance when breaking text CAPTCHAs.

 ### Preprocessing